thomasgazzoni/react-native-keyboard-area/README.md

 ## Introduction

-This library will address those problems:
+This library will address these problems:

-- When set **windowSoftInputMode** to `adjustNothing`, the React Native Keyboard events, `keyboardDidHide` and `keyboardDidShow`, will stop working ([see issue #2852](https://github.com/facebook/react-native/issues/2852#issuecomment-141712317))
+- When set **windowSoftInputMode** to `adjustNothing`, the React Native Keyboard events, `keyboardDidHide` and `keyboardDidShow`, will stop working ([see issue #2852](https://github.com/facebook/react-native/issues/2852#issuecomment-141712317)).

-- When Keyboard appear the entire app view will **move up** (iOS and Android)
+- When Keyboard appear the entire app content will **move up** (iOS and Android).

-- For chat application we need to keep the bottom text input in the same position when dismiss the Keyboard and show some action menu
+- For chat application than needs to keep the bottom text input in the same position when dismiss the Keyboard and show some actions, the switch will not be that smooth.

 ## Getting started